YoinkBird/cyclesafe/report/outline.md

 ABOUT: i.e. quality of selected features
 <!-- 3.2 Getting to Know the Data -->
 <!-- 3.2.1 The Normal Distribution -->
+@STUB: use pandas libs and custom functions to generate report. current implementation only a draft.

 ## Data Preparation
+@STUB: explain txdot_parse.py works to prepare data, create features, etc
+@STUB: introduce featdef.py in it's role of feature creation, but make sure to mention it under modelling as well for its feature management capabilities
+@STUB:
 summary: use python, pandas to ensure data is useful
 <!-- counting "quality issues" as part of crisp-dm preparation" to keep 'quality found' and 'quality fixed' together; may need to change this mentality -->
 ### Data Quality Issues
+@STUB: add report of overall quality issues, e.g. before/after fixing
+@STUB: find the references to dropna or features without enough values (e.g. average daily traffic amount)
+Note: combine 'Identified' and 'fixed' per-feature, i.e. 'qual issue for feat abc, fixed yes/no'
 <!-- 3.3 Identifying Data Quality Issues -->
 #### Identified
 <!-- 3.3.1 Missing Values -->